PyPanther Detections

 Filters can also be reused with a for

-loop to decorate multiple rules:
+loop to be applied to multiple rules:

 Ensuring necessary fields are set on configuration-required rules